alphagov/smartdown/README.md

 ## Overview

-A single smartdown flow has a cover sheet, a set of questions, a set of outcomes and a set of test scenarios.
-Cover sheets, questions and outcomes are all types of node.
+A single smartdown flow has a [Start Page](https://github.com/alphagov/smartdown/wiki/Start-Pages), a set of [Questions](https://github.com/alphagov/smartdown/wiki/Questions), [Outcomes]() and a set of [Test Scenarios]().

+Start Pages, Questions and Outcomes are all a type of 'node'.
 A node represents a single user interaction (normally a web page, but in other media may be presented differently).

-Each question and outcome is held in a separate file.
-The name of the files are used to identify each question.
-Here's an example of the check-uk-visa
+Each question and outcome is held in its own file.
+The name of the files are significant: they are used to identify each question.

-flow:
+Here's an example of the check-uk-visa flow:

 ```
 -- check-uk-visa